 - How Do You Know If You Have IBS?

 - Step 1: See A General Practitioner or Gastroenterologist

 - Step 2: Getting a Diagnosis

-- Step 3: Tips for your Gastroenterologist or Doctor’s Appointment
+- Step 3: Tips For Your Medical Appointment

 - Step 4.
 Understanding the Results of My Tests: Now What?